 Accessibility in Wildlife Management Areas (WMAs)

-The Virginia Department of Game and Inland Fisheries maintains 40 wildlife management areas totaling more than 203,000 acres of land.
-These lands are purchased and maintained with hunting, fishing, and trapping license fees and with Federal Assistance through Wildlife Restoration funds, derived from the sale of hunting-related equipment.
+The Virginia Department of Game and Inland Fisheries’ Wildlife Management Areas (WMAs) are purchased and maintained with hunting, fishing, and trapping license fees and with Federal Assistance through Wildlife Restoration funds, derived from the sale of hunting-related equipment.
 Because of the funding and the mission of the Department, the primary purpose of these management areas is to develop, manage, and maintain habitat for wildlife.
 Activities such as hunting and fishing are paramount to the primary purpose of the areas because they are tools for managing wildlife populations on these areas.
 Other uses are permissible provided they do not interfere with the primary and intended purpose of the property.

 The Department is committed to providing equal opportunities for every visitor to our wildlife management areas to experience wildlife through hunting, fishing, boating or wildlife viewing.
 All of our properties are open to mobility impaired individuals with the use of mobility devices defined as wheelchairs that were designed for indoor or both indoor and outdoor use.
 Please see below for a list of public lakes, piers, wildlife management areas, and boat ramps that provide access to mobility impaired users through wheelchair accessible ramps, trails, and facilities.